s1lvax/route/CONTRIBUTING.md

 pnpm i
 ```

-3. Run a Postgres instance (I recommend using Docker)
+3. Run a Postgres instance (I recommend using Docker CLI on Linux/Mac or Docker Desktop on Windows)

 ```bash
 docker run --name your_postgres_container -e POSTGRES_USER=your_username -e POSTGRES_PASSWORD=your_password -e POSTGRES_DB=your_database -p 5432:5432 -d postgres